akhouderchah/CS130-Game/README.md

 ###### Current Progress
 - [x] Build Entity System (Entities, Components, and their manangers)
     - [x] Implement Component and Entity Managers
-- [ ] Build Game System using SFML and the Entity System
+- [ ] Build Game System
-    - [ ] Build basic interface with SFML
+    - [x] Build basic interface with GLFW
-    - [ ] Create the needed Components and Systems for audio, graphics, input, etc
+    - [ ] Create the needed Components and Systems for audio, graphics, input, etc -[ ] Build the Draw System using OpenGL for rendering
     - [ ] Create a logging system
 - [ ] Build the actual game
     - [ ] Create the needed Components and Systems for game-specific functionality